 1. Walk the Wall

-The city wall tour is one of the attractions included in the Dubrovnik pass.
-So make sure to have the pass before heading on the wall to save some money.
+The Dubrovnik city wall tour is one of the attractions included in the city pass we mentioned before.
+Definitely consider getting the pass before heading on the wall to save some money.
 You can spend hours on the wall, so try to plan it beforehand because it closes around six.
-It’s a loop track that gives you a 360-degree panoramic views of the old town, the ocean, and Dubrovnik city.
+It’s a loop track that gives you a 360-degree panoramic views of the old town, the ocean, beaches around Dubrovnik, and the city itself.

 Since the loop takes about an hour or two to walk it’s a good idea to bring some water and snacks.
-You’re able to buy some on the wall but at a pretty overpriced rate.
+You’re able to buy some on the wall but at a very touristy overpriced rate.

 Another important thing to bring is your camera or phone.
 There are lots of great spots to get awesome pictures so always have your phone or camera ready.
 (I think we took over 200 pictures in the two hours haha!)
 The window of opportunity can be slim with the loop being a one-way track but take your time and wait for the right shot and you won’t be disappointed!